jonathancross/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

 4. Generate a Nostr private key from Bitcoin [BIP-85](https://bip85.com/) deterministic entropy derived seed.
 BIP-85 can derive multiple child seed phrases from one master seed phrase.
 Its benefits are:

   - Each derived child seed is unique using a one-way mathematical function.
-  - The derived seeds are not tracable or cannot be reverse engineered to derive the master seed or other child seeds.
+  - The derived seeds are not traceable or cannot be reverse engineered to derive the master seed or other child seeds.
   - Easy to backup just the master seed and regenerate at any time any of the child seeds.
 This allows to maintain just one backup of the master seed and derive multiple child seeds at any time.
   - If any derived child seed is compromised, the other child seeds and the master seed are safe.
   - If you have a ColdCard you can generate BIP-85 child seeds and convert each of them to an individual Nostr private key.